 Creating a budget

-Your budget should be in place before the start of the financial year - most businesses start preparing a budget around two to three months beforehand.
+Your budget should be in place before the start of the financial year.
+Most businesses start preparing a budget around 2 to 3 months before this.

-- the direct costs of sales, such as costs of materials, components or subcontractors, to make the product or supply the service?
+- direct costs to make the product or supply the serviceo, such as materials, components or subcontractors

 You can estimate your Self Assessment tax bill if you're self-employed on the HMRC website.